eegli/tinyparse/readme.md

 ### Parsing required properties

-A key can be marked as required.
-If a required key is not present in the input, a `ValidationError` is thrown.
+A property - or flag - can be marked as required.
+If a required property is not present in the input, a `ValidationError` is thrown.

 This works for object literals as well as string array arguments.